jackstapleton/rdb-autoscaling/whitepaper.md

 To summarise there are three factors we can adjust in our cluster.

-1. The server size.
+* The server size.
-2. The scale threshold.
+* The scale threshold.
-3. The roll threshold.
+* The roll threshold.

 #### Risk analysis

 Care will be needed when adjusting these factors for cost-efficiency as each one will increase the margin for error.
 First a roll threshold should be chosen so that the risk of losing an RDB to a `'wsfull` error is minimized.

-The other risk comes from not being able to scale out fast enough.
+The main risk associated with scaling comes from not being able to scale out fast enough.
-This will occur if the lead time for an RDB server is greater than the time it takes for the live server to roll after it has scaled.
+This will occur if the lead time for an RDB server is greater than the time it takes for the live server to roll after it has told the ASG to scale out.

-Taking a closer look at Figure 2.4 we can see the t3a.micro took around one minute to initialize.
-It then waited another 22 minutes for the live server to climb to its roll threshold of 80% and took its place.

 | ![T3a Wait Times](ref/img/SimT3aWaitTimes.png) |
 |---|
 | Figure 2.6: t3a.micro Server Waiting to Become the Live Subscriber - Cloudwatch Metric |

+Taking a closer look at Figure 2.4 we can see the t3a.micro took around one minute to initialize.
+It then waited another 22 minutes for the live server to climb to its roll threshold of 80% and took its place.
 So for this simulation the cluster had a 22-minute cushion.
-With a one minute lead time, the data volumes would have to increase to 22 times that of the mock feed before the cluster starts to fall behind.
+With a one minute lead time, the data volumes would have to increase to 22 times that of the mock feed before the cluster started to fall behind.

-So we could probably afford to reduce this time by narrowing the gap between scaling and rolling, but it may not be worth it.
+We could reduce this time by narrowing the gap between scaling and rolling, but it may not be worth it.
 Falling behind the tickerplant will mean recovering data from its log.
 This issue will be a compounding one as each subsequent server that comes up will be farther and farther behind the tickerplant.
 More and more data will need to be recovered, and live data will be delayed.

 One of the mantras of Auto Scaling is to *"stop guessing demand"*.
-Keeping a cushion for the RDBs in the tickerplant's queue will most likely not have to worry about large spikes in demand affecting our system.
+Keeping a cushion for the RDBs in the tickerplant's queue we will likely not have to worry about large spikes in demand affecting our system.

-Further simulations will be run to determine whether adjusting these factors is worth the risk.
+Further simulations will be run to determine whether cost savings associated with adjusting these factors are worth the risk.

 ### Server size comparison

-Comparing the cost savings while running clusters of different sizes will help to determine the impact of server size on the cost-efficiency of the cluster.
-Four different clusters were launched with four different instance types.
+To determine the impact of using smaller instances four clusters were launched each with a different instance types.
 These clusters all had used different instance types with capacities of 2, 4, 8, and 16GB.

 | ![T3a Sizes Instance Types](ref/img/SimSizesInstanceTypes.png) |